-We are required to assess whether the contribution rates in the plan are based on a reasonable estimate of the cost of the proposed public amenities and public services.
-We looked at how the costs of each item of infrastructure are derived and the method applied to calculate the contribution rates and escalate them over time.
+We are required to assess whether the contribution rates in the plan are based on reasonable estimates of the cost of the proposed land and works, and any actual costs in the plan.
+This includes assessing how the costs of each item of infrastructure are derived and the method applied to calculate the contribution rates and escalate them over time.